marcopaglio/WILD.AI/README.md

 # WILD.AI
-Frontend for WILD.AI UNIFI's project.
-The concept of camera trapping as an ecological investigastion system is as follows: every year you have a grid of cameras that take photos automatically using sensors.
+WILD.AI UNIFI's project is based on the concept of camera trapping as an ecological investigastion system: every year you have a grid of cameras that take photos automatically using sensors.
 The collection and identification of these photos allows ecological analysis to biology researchers.
 More details on: https://www.micc.unifi.it/seidenari/project/wild.ai/

 # Overview